ElisePrete/Senior-Design/frontend/README.md

 ### How to run locally:

-- cd /frontend
-- npm run start
+- cd frontend;npm run start
 in new terminal:
-- npm run start-api
+- cd frontend;npm run start-api

 view on http://localhost:3000
 not localhost:5000 !!!